 Always at your service – In the kitchen

-From 12 June, the castle kitchen will be open to the public for the first time.
 Supported by vivid animations and videos, this extension to the permanent exhibition “Always at your service” reveals the servants’ workplace and kitchen life at the turn of the 20th century.
 During the counts’ tenure, the kitchen catered for many distinguished guests as well as providing daily meals for the family and their servants.
 In an engaging manner, the exhibition communicates the kitchen world and shows how food was prepared at that time.
 Ida, a maid whose job included fetching coal for the cooker, also has her say.
 The staging of the castle kitchen ensures first-hand experiences and that surprising moments arise.
 Various kitchen utensils are to be discovered, and are sure to evoke nostalgia for the past.

 Always at your service